128technology/docs/docs/intro_installation_quickstart_byol_mist_aws.md

 ## Launch the Template

-This section describes the parameters to complete the template to deploy a Mist-managed SSR, as well as how to launch it using the portal, or programmatically.
+This section describes the parameters to complete the template to deploy a Mist-managed SSR, as well as how to launch it using the portal or programmatically.

 ![CloudFormation Template](/img/aws-byol-template.png)